Michael Stürmer: Involvement in the Historikerstreit

+Post-1980s work

 Much of Stürmer's work since the Historikerstreit has been concerned with creating the sense of national identity he feels Germans are missing.
 In his 1992 book, Die Grenzen der Macht, Stürmer suggested that German history be viewed in the long-term starting from the 17th century to the 20th century to find the "national and trans-national traditions and patterns worth cherishing".
 Stürmer argued that traditions were tolerance for religious minorities, civic values, federalism and striking the fine balance between the peripheries and the center.
 In a July 1992 interview, Stürmer called his historical work a "bid to prevent Hitler remaining the final, unavoidable object of German history, or indeed its one and only starting point".

-In 2004 Stürmer became a founding member of the Valdai Discussion Club.
 Stürmer's latest book, a biography of the Russian Prime Minister and former President Vladimir Putin, appeared in 2008.
 A British reviewer praised Stürmer for his refusal to hold Putin's KGB background against him and for his willingness to accept Putin for who he was.
 Much of Stürmer's biography was based upon his interviews with Putin during the annual meetings of the Valdai group.